 About me

 I completed my PhD at the CS department at the Technion in Dec.
 2023, advised by Prof. Zohar Yakhini.
 I was recently awarded the Eric and Wendy Schmidt Postdoctoral Award for Women in Mathematical and Computing Sciences.
-Currently, I am working on a new class of generative models grounded in topology theory (details below).

-Previously, we developed a deep learning model to predict spatial gene expression levels from high resolution pathology whole-slide images -- a project supported by the European Union's Horizon 2020 and Google Cloud Research Credits.
+In my PhD, I worked on developing a deep learning model to predict spatial gene expression levels from high resolution pathology whole-slide images -- a project supported by the European Union's Horizon 2020 and Google Cloud Research Credits.
 We also developed computational methods for characterizing tumor heterogeneity in spatial transcriptomics data.
 In another project we developed a multi-modal neural network with attention to predict molecular characteristics of the DNA from gene expression and DNA sequeunce.

 I received my MSc from Tel-Aviv University where I was advised by Prof. Erez Shmueli on developing machine learning models for digital signature verification using wrist-worn devices.